sevenmind/vault_config_provider/README.md

 ## Configuration

-Configure [Vaultex](https://github.com/findmypast/vaultex) with correct vault address and credentials.
+Read the [Vaultex docs](https://github.com/findmypast/vaultex), and configure vaultex with your vault address and credentials.
 The Vault address can be set from the system environment or application environment.

-VaultConfigProvider assumes vault auth credentials are set in previous config providers.
+VaultConfigProvider assumes vault auth credentials are already set in application environment by earlier config providers.

-With the standard `Mix.Releases.Config.Providers.Elixir`:
+For instance, the standard `Mix.Releases.Config.Providers.Elixir` should be configured something like so:

 ```elixir
 config :vaultex,